How to choose the right skincare products

 A year ago

-If you can’t read the ingredients list – don’t use the product.All products should have an ingredients list, either on the product itself or on the box or wrapper.
-This is often hard to understand, as EU Cosmetic Safety Regulations require the listing to be in Latin.
-Many reputable natural cosmetic companies will provide a translation (in brackets) next to the ingredients, for example Persea gratissima (Avocado Oil).
-If a translation is not provided you have some research to do.
-Often the Latin will be used to disguise some less than natural ingredients.
-Liquid paraffin is an often-used, cheap, but not-so-nice, ingredient.
+All products should have an ingredients list, either on the product itself or on the box or wrapper.
+As mentioned, this is often hard to understand, not least because EU Cosmetic Safety Regulations require the listing to be in Latin.
+Many reputable natural cosmetic companies will provide a translation (in brackets) next to the ingredients.
+For example: Persea gratissima (Avocado Oil).
+If a translation is not provided, you have some research to do.
+Often the Latin will be used to disguise less than natural ingredients.
+Liquid paraffin is an often-used, cheap but not-so-nice, ingredient.
 It will be listed as Liquidium parafinium.

-If there are more than a handful of ingredients – don’t use the productYour skin is very sensitive and reactive.
-It will be difficult for you to identify the exact ingredients that may cause a reaction and you may develop sensitivity with prolonged use.
-It is important to identify the ingredients that cause a reaction.
+Your skin is very sensitive and reactive at all times, but especially during cancer treatment.
+It can be difficult to identify the exact ingredients that may cause a problem and you may develop sensitivities with prolonged use that don't show up at the start.
+That's why it's particularly important to identify the ingredients that cause a reaction.
+If a product has hundreds of ingredients, that becomes an almost impossible task.
 The fewer ingredients in any product, the easier your task will be.

 Identifying 'good' skincare ingredients is not as simple as it sounds.
 This is because everyone is individual, so it's tricky to take a 'one rule for all’ approach.
 However, there are some ingredients that are less likely than others to cause a reaction.
 For example, we are big fans of apricot kernel oil and peach kernel oil.
 However, there are some people who will have particular allergies to these as well so it's still important to test ingredients wherever possible because there is every chance that your reaction to ingredients will be unique.